Contents[ Hide ]

 Curriculum Details for Master’s in Communication Programs with a Specialization in Health Communication

 Master’s in communication programs typically require students to complete a sequence of core courses prior to beginning their specialization classes.
-These core classes cover the fundamentals of effective communication across all environments, not just health-related and medical settings.
-Topics covered in such courses include effective writing and rhetoric, strategic communication methods and principles, communication law and ethics, and research in communication.
+These core classes cover the fundamentals of effective communication as they apply to medical and health-related settings.
+Health communication encompasses a wide range of communication forms, including health promotion, interactions between patients and their caregiver team, health care interventions, and the use of health communication technologies.
+The foundational curriculum for master’s in health communication programs often gives students an overview of these and other types of health communication, while providing students with skills and methods to succeed in positions within these sub-fields.
+Topics covered in core courses for health communication programs may include health communication research, organizational and mass communication theory, strategic communication methods and principles for medical settings, and health communication law and ethics.
 For more information about the classes that comprise the core of master’s in communication programs, please refer to our Masters in Communication Specializations page.

 After completing their core coursework, students generally progress to classes specifically concerning health communication.
-These classes typically cover a wealth of topics, including but not limited to the U.S. healthcare system, persuasive communication to promote patients’ behavioral change, health campaign strategy, provider-patient communication, effective communication amongst members of a healthcare team, crisis management through communication, and health-related marketing and public relations strategies.
+These classes typically cover a wealth of topics, including but not limited to the U.S. healthcare system, persuasive communication to promote patients’ behavioral change, health campaign strategy, the specifics of provider-patient communication, effective communication amongst members of a healthcare team, risk/crisis management through communication, health-related marketing and public relations strategies, and health policy and advocacy.
 Examples of courses specific to health communication programs are listed below:

 - The American Healthcare System: An overview of the United States healthcare system, including how care is delivered to different populations, the relationship between health care providers, insurance companies, and patients, and how medical care is funded through public and private means.
 Important topics in health care, including challenges in the accessibility and quality of care for different patient populations.
 The history of health policy, how the U.S. health care system has evolved since its inception, and how government regulations impact care at different levels.